How To Find Percent Abundance Of An Isotope

 1. Understand the Given Information: Before you start, make sure you clearly understand what information is provided in the problem.
 This typically includes the masses of the isotopes, the average atomic mass of the element, and sometimes additional clues that can help you set up the equations.

 2. Use Variables Effectively: Assign variables to the unknown percent abundances.
 Since you're dealing with percentages, it's often convenient to let one isotope's abundance be x, and then express the other isotope's abundance in terms of x.
-For example, if there are two isotopes, the abundance of the second isotope can be represented as (1 - x) or (100 - x), depending on whether you're working with decimals or percentages.
+As an example, if there are two isotopes, the abundance of the second isotope can be represented as (1 - x) or (100 - x), depending on whether you're working with decimals or percentages.

 3. Set Up the Equation Correctly: The key to solving for percent abundance is setting up the equation correctly.
 Remember that the average atomic mass is the weighted average of the isotope masses.
 The equation will look something like this: